Home » The Lancashire witch trials

 It is interesting to note that the nickname of the notorious Elizabeth Southerns had achieved such currency throughout the County Palatine in association with the dark arts.

 Ellel man John Willson alleged on 20th August that he had been bewitched by Jennett Wilkinson.
 Furthermore, he explains that: -

-A Jennett wife of Robert Wilkinson was still being held in Lancaster Castle as late as 1636 on charges of witchcraft.
+Both Jennett and Robert appear in the records appertaining to the trials in the spring of 1634 and Jennet was still being held in Lancaster Castle as late as 1636 on charges of witchcraft.

 Mary Shawe of Crofte appears at the Quarter Sessions on 22nd July on accusations of healing and magic, with Anne Urmeston stating: -